zeshhaan/virtual-cards-react/README.md

 - [ ] Add basic auth
 - [ ] Navigate through tabs

+> It's recommended to run it on local machine as there is a CORS error on prod url.

 To run this app on your local machine, follow these steps after clong the repo

 ```bash